horrockp/orbs/README.md

 # Orbs Tech Test

-This Terraform script provisions and manages a simple nginx web server running on an AWS EC2 instance.
-It includes a VPC, subnets, a NAT Gateway, security groups, Classic Load Balancer and an EC2 instance running Docker with a nginx web server.
+This Terraform script provisions and manages a simple Nginx web server running on an AWS EC2 instance.
+It includes a VPC, subnets, a NAT Gateway, security groups, Classic Load Balancer and an EC2 instance running Docker with a Nginx web server.

 ## Installation